-You will learn about the composition of the Earth?s crust, mantle and core, earthquakes, continental drift and plate tectonics.
-You?ll also study the formation of igneous, sedimentary and metamorphic rocks and learn how to identify rocks and minerals.
-Later on you?ll study environmental geology and explore the evolution of life, undertaking a detailed study of the major groups of invertebrate fossils, evolution and extinction, ecology and the use of fossils in dating.
+Geology students learn about the composition of the Earth’s crust, mantle and core, earthquakes, continental drift and plate tectonics.
+The course also includes studying the formation of igneous, sedimentary and metamorphic rocks with students learning how to identify rocks and minerals.
+In addition to environmental geology, this course involves study into the evolution of life, undertaking a detailed study of the major groups of invertebrate fossils, evolution and extinction, ecology and the use of fossils in dating.

 As well as classroom study, fieldwork and the development of practical skills is essential to geology and you will have numerous opportunities to visit locations within Cumbria, one of the classical areas of British geology.

 Students may have the option to visit an internationally-renowned geological location; in recent years this has been Iceland.

 What are the entry requirements?